 People were sitting quietly in a meeting when the big boss made a really stupid suggestion.
 “What do you think?” the boss asked, and everyone sat there mum—except for the influence master.
 He opened his mouth and spoke his mind.
 Better still, he spoke in a way that didn’t insult or cause offense.
 Others quickly chimed in and the issue got resolved in a healthy way.

 The fact that a skilled and influential person spoke up was quite heartening because until this point I had seen only two kinds of outspoken folks.
-The geek I referred to earlier and normal people who had become so upset that they could stand it no longer and moved from silence to violence.
+The socially odd person I referred to earlier and normal people who had become so upset that they could stand it no longer and moved from silence to violence.
 They spoke up alright, but were either out of control or angry or both.
 And then we discovered the influence masters.
-Unlike many of the 25 percent who speak out against the majority or the authority, they don’t act whacked-out or toggle from silence to violence.
+Unlike many of the 25 percent who speak out against the majority or the authority, they don’t act wild or toggle from silence to violence.
 Influence masters deal in healthy dialogue.

 Here are four things they do that make it safe to speak out against the majority.
 First, they don’t become righteously indignant and call everyone else idiots.
 Instead, they maintain a more humble stance.
 They say something like: “Hmm, I guess I see things differently—and in this case I’m the only one.”
 Two, they often ask for permission to speak their opinions.
 “Would it be okay if I shared a different view?”
 Three, they speak in tentative language, leaving room for disagreement.
 “I wonder if this is what’s going on here.”
 Four, and most important, setting all of their other ways aside, they always find a way to say something that indicates they disagree.
 They say something.
 They speak up.